Ukrainian troops leave Crimean bases as truce with Russia expires

 In other parts of Crimea, Russian troops continued the takeover of Ukrainian positions.

-The taking of the Perevalnoye base, 25 kilometres (15 miles) southeast of the capital Simferopol, coincided with the expiry of a truce between Ukrainian and Russian defence ministries made last week after the annexation of predominantly ethnic-Russian Crimea.
+The taking of the Perevalnoye base, 25 kilometers (15 miles) southeast of the capital Simferopol, coincided with the expiry of a truce between Ukrainian and Russian defense ministries made last week after the annexation of predominantly ethnic-Russian Crimea.

 "Yes, we are Russians.
-We are brotherly troops here," said an officer before entering a field camp metres away from Ukrainian positions.
+We are brotherly troops here," said an officer before entering a field camp meters away from Ukrainian positions.

 The Russian takeover of the Black Sea peninsula has been largely bloodless, though one Ukrainian serviceman was killed and two others wounded in a shooting in Simferopol earlier this week.